SondreUM/UiTHack25/README.md

 4. When task is created, commit it `git add *` `git commit -m "Insert description and alot of emojies like this :rocket: :fire:"`.
 5. Push branch `git push --set-upstream origin issueName`.
 6. Add README for task, filename should be `README.md`.
+Set up the directory structure as illustrated above.
+All code should be contained in a subdirectory called `src`.
+If complex commands are needed to build the project, add a Makefile or a build script.
 7. Copy the `challenge-example_required.yml` template and fill in the required fields.
 Add some topics that explains the exploit/vulnaribility/solution (only visible for admins).
 Example: -SQL-injection, -Buffer overflow, etc.